taaha/VoteMe-Election-Dapp-/README.md

 # VoteMe Election Dapp
 This is a dapp for voting where all of the votes and candidate registration happens on chain.
 Anyone is allowed to start an election with a registration period, voting period, and ending time.
 Anyone can sign up as a candidate during the registration period, and anyone can vote once during the voting period.
 Has a front end where voters can see the results and know how long is left in the election.

-Smart Contract is written in solidity
+Smart Contract is written in solidity.
-Front End is written in reactjs
+Front End is written in reactjs.

 ## Please follow these steps to run code succesfully
 ### Changes in deploy.js